j-marple-dev/model_compression/README.md

     "N_PRUNING_ITER": 15,
     "PRUNE_METHOD": "Magnitude", # LotteryTicketHypothesis, Magnitude, NetworkSlimming, SlimMagnitude "PRUNE_PARAMS": dict(
-        PRUNE_AMOUNT=0.2,  # it iteratively prunes 20% of the network parameters at the end of training NORM=2,
+        PRUNE_AMOUNT=0.2,  # it iteratively prunes 20% of the network parameters at the end of trainings NORM=2,
         STORE_PARAM_BEFORE=train_config["EPOCHS"],  # used for weight initialization at every pruning iteration TRAIN_START_FROM=0,  # training starts from this epoch